 Patients should understand the difference between a medical license and board certification.
 Learn how to find out what your doctor's credentials are.

-Visit your state government or department of health website to verify that your medical provider has a license (these sites also provide information on disciplinary actions taken against physicians).
+Visit your state government or department of health website to verify that your medical provider has a license.
+These sites also provide information on disciplinary actions taken against physicians.

 © 2015 Geri McClymont